-Try not to muck the flavors in this feta burger recipe up with mayo or ketchup.
-I habitually use both on my burgers, but those marinated red peppers and whipped feta should compensate for them both.
+Of course, if you’re not a condiment lover, those marinated red peppers and whipped feta will compensate for the lack of them.
 If you’re not a fan of arugula, sub in some spinach for even more Mediterranean burger flair.

 Want some extra crunch?
 Cucumber slices instead of avocado!
 You lose out of some Omega-3s, but that mild flavor might be worth the substitute.